frankievalentine/gatsby-craftcms-barebones/README.md

 ### Database
 * Start your mySQL if it isn’t already started
 * Create a database

-[ I recommend using TablePlus to connect to your new database and create your database] _I always keep mySQL databases encrypted on my own machine keep this in mind when connecting and entering your credentials_
+> I recommend using [TablePlus](https://tableplus.io/) to connect to your new database and create your database.I always keep mySQL databases encrypted on my own machine keep this in mind when connecting and entering your credentials_

 * Locate your .env file in craft and add your credentials and database name to the file

 ### Valet